 The “Share Job” button doesn’t upload your images.
 It will bring you to a page where you can review the images you’re uploading.
 When you’re ready, click the “Submit” button to upload your images.

 The “Delete Job” button will remove the images you chose to upload and stop them from being uploaded.

 Once you click the “Submit” button, the files you chose will be uploaded and sent to your MSK doctor.

 How will I know MSK got my images?

 After you upload your images to the iConnect Access system, reply to the PIN code email we sent you and let us know that you’ve uploaded your images.

 You can also call your doctor’s office to confirm that we got your images.

 How will I know if the upload is complete?

-After clicking the “Submit” button, you will be brought back to the original upload screen.
-This means that your images have been sent to MSK.
+After clicking the “Submit” button, you’ll be brought back to the original upload screen.
+This means your images have been sent to MSK.